-A big topic that comes up both when I teach a course and with my clients is communication.
+Communication is a big topic that comes up both when I teach a course and with my clients.
 It’s such a big topic that I dedicate two sections of my Certificate in Change Management course to creating a foundation for communication that enables change.
 One of the questions I ask participants is, what’s the point of communicating during change?

 People tend to state two reasons.